jfo/blog/source/posts/hello-2017.md

 even _is_ facebook, and twitter?
 Who _are_ these people?

 These websites and others like them have the potential to add _real value_ to my life, and have.
-They've kept me connected to or at least abrest of the lives of many people I know and care about, and made it possible to have meaningful interactions with [people I really look up to](https://twitter.com/id_aa_carmack/status/727148389930954754), it's true.
+They've kept me connected to or at least abreast of the lives of many people I know and care about, and made it possible to have meaningful interactions with [people I really look up to](https://twitter.com/id_aa_carmack/status/727148389930954754), it's true.